-- Liquidity provisions such as listing, repurchase, redemption - The Units of the Scheme are not proposed to be listed on any stock exchange.
+• Liquidity provisions such as listing, repurchase, redemption

+Listing - The Units of the Scheme are not proposed to be listed on any stock exchange.
 However, the Trustee reserves the right to list the Units as and when this Scheme is permitted to be listed under the Regulations and the Trustee considers it necessary in the interest of Unit holders of the Fund.

-The Scheme offers Units for subscription and redemption at NAV based prices on all Business Days on an ongoing basis, commencing not later than five business days from the date of allotment.
-Under normal circumstances, the AMC shall dispatch the Redemption proceeds within 3 Business Days from date of receipt of request from the Unit holder. - Aggregate fees and expenses charged to the scheme The aggregate fees and expenses charged to the Scheme will be in line with the limits defined in the SEBI (MF) Regulations as amended from time to time.
-The aggregate fee and expenses to be charged to the Scheme is detailed in Section IV of this document. - Any safety net or guarantee provided - The Scheme does not provide any safety net or guarantee nor does it provide any assurance regarding the realization of the investment objective of the scheme or in respect of declaration of dividend.
+Repurchase, Redemption - The Scheme offers Units for subscription and redemption at NAV based prices on all Business Days on an ongoing basis, commencing not later than five business days from the date of allotment.
+Under normal circumstances, the AMC shall dispatch the Redemption proceeds within 3 Business Days from date of receipt of request from the Unit holder.

+• Aggregate fees and expenses charged to the scheme

+The aggregate fees and expenses charged to the Scheme will be in line with the limits defined in the SEBI (MF) Regulations as amended from time to time.
+The aggregate fee and expenses to be charged to the Scheme is provided in Part III.B - Annual scheme recurring expenses.

+• Any safety net or guarantee provided

+The Scheme does not provide any safety net or guarantee nor does it provide any assurance regarding the realization of the investment objective of the scheme or in respect of declaration of IDCW.